Oxy-Client/Client/README.md

-# Injectable Minecraft 1.8.9 Client called "Oxy"
+# Premium Injectable Minecraft 1.8.9 Client called "Oxy"

 ## Supported Clients
 - Injectable in a wide range of clients such as: